joostkremers/ebib/docs/ebib-manual.md

 If you need to edit a keyword or remove one from the list, you need to edit the `keywords` field directly.
 To do this, use a prefix argument:
 `C-u RET` instead of just `RET` to edit the field.
-Note that this does not update the completion list.
+Note, though, that this does not update the completion list.

 The keywords completion list is composed of the keywords in all the `.bib` files you have open and is available in every database.
 If you open another `.bib` file, its keywords are added to the completion list.
 (Note that if you close a database, its keywords are not removed from the completion list, since Ebib does not keep track of which keywords are used in which database.)
-The completion list therefore does not contain keywords that are not used in any of your `.bib` files.

 ## Using a Canonical Keywords List

+By default, the completion list does not contain keywords that are not used in any of your `.bib` files.
 If you wish to use a set of canonical keywords that are always offered for completion, regardless of whether they are used in a currently opened `.bib` file or not, you can set the option “Keywords” (`ebib-keywords`).
 This can be a list of keywords or the name of a file containing the keywords.
 If it is a file name, the file should be a simple text file with one keyword per line.

 If you set this option, keywords in a database that are not in the canonical list are displayed in Ebib’s warning face